AntonC9018/Dungeon-Hopper/world/README.md

 5. `EnclosingEvent.success` - (boolean) comes paired with the next field.
 6. `EnclosingEvent.successEvent` - The one event that actually occured, with the action and the direction, i.e.:
     1. Inherited `EnclosingEvent.successEvent.actor` and `EnclosingEvent.successEvent.action` and `EnclosingEvent.propagate`
-    2. `EnclosingEvent.successEvent.direction` contains the actual final `dir` (see more on this in /algorithms)
-    3. Wild diversity of more fields depending on the action type.
+    2. Wild diversity of more fields depending on the action type.
 E.g. for an `AttackAction`, these would be:
         1. `EnclosingEvent.successEvent.attack`
         2. `EnclosingEvent.successEvent.push`
         3. `EnclosingEvent.successEvent.status` (none of these have been implemented yet)